Snoozeds/DankRPG-aoi/README.md

 - Take note of the [license](https://tldrlegal.com/license/mit-license).

 ## Hosting DankRPG | Step 1: Picking the correct host
-Personally I chose DigitalOcean (education pack), but you should check multiple providers for the best pricing. \
+Here are some I trust/have used before.\
-You could also use an online IDE, like replit. \
+You could also use an online IDE, like replit.
+Though these will usually not allow root access.\
 Just make sure the one you choose supports:
 - Linux (I recommend Ubuntu/Debian distros.
 I will be mentioning Ubuntu commands below.)
 - 24/7 hosting